 No holidays

-To create a new base calendar:
+How to Create a New Base or copy an existing calendar:

-Click on: Project Change Working Time
+Click Project Change Working Time

-On the left side of the form, click on Create New Calendar
+Click Create New Calendar to the left side of the form

 Enter in a calendar name in the name field (default name is Calendar 1)

-Click on Create new base calendar
+Click Create new base calendar - OR - Click Make of copy of and select an existing calendar

-Click on OK to close the form
+Click OK to close the form

-How to Set Working Hours and Days
+Setting Working Hours and Days

-After the calendar has been created, you should decide what the working days (business days) of the project schedule will be.
-You will also need to decide how many hours will make up a working day and what times the of hours will be.
+After the base calendar has been created, decide what the working days (business days) of the project schedule will be.
+Decide also, how many hours will make up a working day and what times the hours will be.
 By default, the working days of the calendar are Monday through Friday and the working time is 8:00 am to 12:00 pm and 1:00 pm to 5:00 pm daily or 8 hours working per day.

-How many hours per day do you feel your resources work productively on project work in a day?
+Ask yourself, how many hours per day do you feel your resources work productively on project work?

-The average amount of productive project time in a day for a full time (FTE) resource working on a project is 6 to 6.5 hours.
-Are you planning an unreasonable timeline for the project schedule when you create tasks at 8 hours per day?
-Add the resources and their availability and the timeline for the project schedule will alter substantially.
-In fact, the rule of thumb is at least a double the value to the timeline if not more.
-If that is true, do you want to plan your projects at 8 hours a day?
+The average amount of productive project time in a day for a full time resource is 6 to 6.5 hours.
+If you are planning projects using an 8 hour day and your resources produce 6.5 hours per day are you planning an unreasonable timeline for your project schedule.
+After resources are assigned to tasks, the resource availability calendar will be considered in the scheduling equation and the timeline for the project schedule will alter substantially.
+It is expected that schedules will double in length once actual resources are assigned to tasks.

-This difference to the schedule may be handled through adjustments to the project calendar, adjustments to the assignments or adjustments to the resource calendars.
-You should consider picking one of the methods and using it as your standard for scheduling your projects.
-If your organization is using MS Project Server, a standard should be established for the entire organization.
-Each of the above options has their pluses and minuses but it is the crossing of the methods that will result in unreliable results in planning a schedule.
+This difference to the schedule may be handled through adjustments to the project calendar, to the assignments or to the resource calendars.
+Consider choosing one of the methods and using it as the standard for scheduling projects.
+Each of the above options has their pros and cons, but it is the crossing of methods that will result in unreliable results in planning a schedule.

-To change the working hours of all of the days on a calendar:
+To Change the Working Hours of all Days on a Calendar:

-Click on: Project Change Working Time
+Click Project Change Working Time

-Check to make sure that the calendar you wish to change is showing in the “For Calendar” field
+Check to ensure the calendar you wish to change is displayed in the For calendar list

-Click on the tab near the bottom of the form called “Work Weeks”
+Click Work Weeks near the bottom of the dialogue box

-After clicking on the “Work Weeks” tab, the word “Default” should be highlighted.
-Click on the “Details” button on the right side of the form.
+After clicking on the Work Weeks tab, the word Default should be highlighted.
+Click the Details button to the right of the form

-Click on “Monday”, hold down the shift key and click on Friday.
-All of the working days will be selected.
+Click Monday, press and hold the shift key and click on Friday.
+All of the working days will be selected

-Click on the 3rd radio button, set days to these specific working times.
+Click the 3rd radio button, Set day(s) to these specific working times

 You will see the standard working times.
-Make changes to reflect the new values.
+Make changes to reflect the new values

-After the changes are made, click Enter or Tab to move off of the value you have changed.
+Click Enter or Tab to move away from the value you have changed

-Click “OK” to close the form.
+Click OK to close the form

-TIP: Military time is valid when entering the hour values.
-If you want to change 5:00 pm to 4:00 pm to shorten the work day, simply enter 16 and click enter or tab and 4:00 will appear.
+TIP: Military time is valid when entering hour values.
+To change 5:00 pm to 4:00 pm to shorten the work day, simply enter 16 where 5:00 pm is located and click Enter or Tab and 4:00 pm will appear.

-How to Set Non-Working Hours and Days
+Setting Non-Working Hours and Days

-Non-working time is defined in the system as those days work will not be planned or performed.
+Non-working time is defined in the software as days where work will not be planned or performed.
 Examples are: national and organizational holidays, training days, company shutdowns, summer hours, etc. Adding these non-working days and times to the project calendar will allow for the scheduling of the tasks to be excluded from these dates.